 - Broken/Chipped Tooth: if it broke into a couple of pieces then try to recover the pieces and place them into a zip block bag and bring them with you to your appointment.
 If anything can be done to restore your tooth using those pieces we will need them with you.
 Many times it is possible to bond the pieces together and get a great result.

-Dental infections most commonly occur when cavities develop in a tooth that make their way to the dental pulp.
-Bacteria lives in the cavity and when a cavity progresses to the pulp it infects the nerve and blood vessels which is a super highway to the bone that surrounds the tooth.
-When the infection extends beyond the pulp of the tooth it will start to live off of the bone.
+Dental infections most commonly occur when cavities develop in a tooth that makes their way to the dental pulp.
+Bacteria live in the cavity and when a cavity progresses to the pulp, it infects the nerve and blood vessels which is a superhighway to the bone surrounding the tooth.
+When the infection extends beyond the nerve of the tooth it will start to live off of the bone.
 It will progress and build up pressure which makes a tooth hurt when biting down on.
 If this continues it will bore a hole in the bone and eventually making its way to the soft tissue.
 The gum tissue will swell out at this point and if it continues may make its way down the neck or even into the brain if it is an upper tooth.
 As the bone loss progresses it is easier to see on a dental x-ray.
-In the early stages of an infection it may not show up on an x-ray.
+In the early stages of an infection, it may not show up on an x-ray.

 - Extraction: An extraction is an effective way to remove an infection.
 If the infection is from the nerve or the tissue around the tooth the process of removing the source of infection in almost immediate relief of pain and pressure associated with an infected tooth.
 An antibiotic can be used before the procedure to make the numbing agent called local anesthesia work better therefore requiring less.
 Many times a tooth can be removed even though there is an infection present.
 Of course, it would need to be assessed by us first.